Residential Lettings and Management, Cheltenham, Gloucestershire.

 Having viewed and selected a suitable property to rent, you will be asked to complete a ‘Tenancy Application Form’, which amongst other relevant information also mutually confirms the start date of the Tenancy, as well as a 'Credit Reference' application form.
-At the same time you will be asked to pay a booking Deposit of the equivalent of 1 weeks rent, which is then deducted from your Completion Account when the property is handed over.
+At the same time, you will be asked to pay a booking Deposit of the equivalent of 1 weeks rent, which is then deducted from your Completion Account when the property is handed over.
 In other words, there are no costs or fees to pay to apply for and move into any property.

-By way of additional clarification, unlike some other Agencies and of course subject to suitable financial and character References, this payment secures the property to you and accordingly therefore, the property will be removed from the Lettings marketing.
+By way of additional clarification, subject to suitable financial and character References, this payment secures the property to you and accordingly therefore, the property will be removed from the Lettings marketing.